fusioncharts/dev_centre_docs/gauge-and-widgets-guide/real-time-gauges/troubleshooting-real-time-gauges.md

 When accessing any of the JavaScript API methods, if you get an error ` .. is not a function of`, ensure that:

-* you are calling the JavaScript API method after the gauge has [loaded]{% linkTo FusionCharts.events.loaded %} and [rendered]{% linkTo FusionCharts.events.rendered %}.
+* you are calling the JavaScript API method after the gauge has [loaded](/api/fusioncharts/fusioncharts-events#event-loaded) and [rendered](/api/fusioncharts/fusioncharts-events#event-rendered).

 * you have provided all the required .js files of the FusionCharts library and no other JavaScript error has occured.